pasumarthisreekar/bachelor-thesis/README.md

-This repo contains my bachelor's thesis, its supplementary material and the code for the autoencoder.
+This repository contains my bachelor's thesis, its supplementary material and the code for the autoencoder.

 formulation1log function in Scripts/Regularizers_Geod: Contains the implementation of the proposed regularizer